-How to Replace a Toilet Flapper.
+How do you Replace a Toilet Flapper?
 Generally, when a toilet tank begins to intermittently fill with water (the aftermath of flushing) when no one is using it, this is a sign that the toilet flapper needs replacing.
 Modern toilet flappers are made of soft rubber and can last many years.
 However, using harsh chemicals to clean and disinfect a toilet and tank can rapidly deteriorate and or harden a rubber flapper, resulting in a flapper that no longer holds a seal.
-In the following simple solution I cover the process of replacing a toilet flapper.

-- New Flapper: Remove the clip from it's chain and place the new flapper into position over the posts within the toilet tank:
+- Remove the clip from its chain and place the new flapper into position over the posts within the toilet tank.

 - Turn on the water.
 Once the toilet tank has stopped filling with water, flush the toilet to * ensure that the toilet is flushing and filling properly.

-That concludes this tutorial on changing a toilet flapper.
+That concludes this tutorial on removing, changing, and installing a new toilet flapper. ;)